Health record requests

 - All other external costs associated with retrieving, handling and processing your request – an estimation will be provided after receiving your application and a deposit may be payable before proceeding

-The standard FOI application fee is only waived for applicants who can provide a photocopy of their certified Social Security card (ie. Pension or Healthcare card).
-This is not applicable for Time of Birth requests
+The standard FOI application fee is only waived for applicants who can provide a photocopy of their certified Social Security card (i.e Pension or Healthcare card).
+This is not applicable for Time of Birth or Blood Group requests.

-Following the requirements of the FOI Act, requests will receive attention as soon as possible but not later than 45 days upon acceptance of a valid application.
+Following the requirements of the FOI Act, requests will receive attention as soon as possible but not later than 30 days upon acceptance of a valid application.
 In some cases, this time may be extended.
 Download the Freedom of Information application form.